Beyond the Numbers: WEF’s 2024 Energy Transition Key Takeaways

 Uneven Progress: Regional Disparities in the Energy Transition

+Asia-Pacific is emerging as a major driver of the global energy transition, with Japan, South Korea, and Australia leading the way.
+China alone added 1454 GW to the global renewable energy capacity, accounting for 60% of the global renewable energy capacity addition last year.
 However, disparities persist as countries like India and Indonesia struggle to balance economic growth with sustainability, hindered by continued fossil fuel reliance and slow policy implementation.
-The ETI index shows India making progress in renewable energy and policy frameworks.
-However, the reality is starkly different.
+The Energy Transition Index reflects India’s progress in renewable energy and policy frameworks, but the scale of its ambition is striking.
+India’s net-zero target for 2070 is an ambitious goal, one that highlights the scale of the challenge ahead.
+Achieving this will require transformative shifts in energy capacity and a careful balancing of economic growth and sustainability.
 India’s net-zero target for 2070, requires the country to have about 4,000 GW of power by 2050—ten times its current capacity.
 Coal remains dominant, supplying over 70% of electricity and contributing significantly to railway revenue.
 India plans to add 65 GW of coal power, indicating a continued reliance on coal for decades.

 [highly recommend this powerful article by Meghan O’Sullivan and Jason Bordoff in Foreign Affairs.
 These eminent thought leaders unravel the intricate geopolitical challenges of the clean energy transition, revealing how ambitious climate actions can both ignite and resolve global tensions.
 They warn that poorly executed energy policies could deepen conflicts, while strategic measures can enhance global stability, arguing that focusing solely on net-zero emissions by mid-century would be a mistake]